 If you choose not to soak your porridge ingredients, simply combine the flaxseeds with the rest of the nuts, seeds and liquid let the porridge sit for a few minutes before blending and heating.

 My last tip for this porridge is to blend the ingredients in a food processor.
 A food processor will grind the ingredients into crumbs whereas a blender will turn them into a fine powder which doesn’t create a good porridge texture.
 If you consider how traditional oat porridge is made, i.e. with oats that are a little chunky, this will make sense.

 To flavour this nutty paleo porridge I love spices such as ground cinnamon and cardamon, a chai spice mix or fresh ginger and turmeric.
 If spices aren’t your thing, vanilla is another great option or you could go the chocolate route with raw cacao powder and a little natural sweetener.
 I usually cook this nutty paleo porridge with water, but nut or coconut milk also work well and create an even creamier result.

 As with any porridge, toppings are only limited by your imagination.
 Most days I’m in a hurry so my toppings aren’t that exciting (if present at all).
-But for a completely sugar free porridge I sprinkle it with coconut flakes, cinnamon, chopped nuts and some greens superfoods powder (pictured below).
-If fruit and natural sweeteners are on the menu then the possibilities really are endless.
-I’ve included an option in the suggested toppings for a roasted tamarillo topper (seen in these photos) which you could apply to any stone fruit.
-Alternately, fresh fruit is amazing, as is coconut, nuts, bee pollen, cacao and freeze dried fruits.
-Enjoy!
+For a completely sugar free porridge I sprinkle it with coconut flakes, cinnamon, chopped nuts and some greens superfoods powder.

 What are your favourite porridge flavourings and toppings?

 Leave me a comment down below, I can’t wait to hear!